Woman talking at Senior Executive Forum

 Learnings gained from Harvard’s elite

-An opportunity for Western Australia’s corporate leaders to rub shoulders with respected Harvard Business School professors, the AIM WA Senior Executive Forum last held in July 2022 offered a unique and complex learning environment, delivering successfully on professional development through case study learning.
+An opportunity for Western Australia’s corporate leaders to rub shoulders with respected Harvard Business School professors, the AIM WA Senior Executive Forum offers a unique and complex learning environment, delivering successfully on professional development through case study learning.

-The Harvard Business School case study method, which celebrated its 100-year anniversary in the 2021-22 academic year, provides realistic scenarios and teaches “the art of managing uncertainty”.
+The Harvard Business School case study method provides realistic scenarios and teaches “the art of managing uncertainty”.

-Case method teachers teach subjects to develop the balance between planning and spontaneity, allowing for active feedback and reflection through discussion and collaboration with fellow peers to understand how people from all walks of life use the same information to arrive at diverse conclusions.
+This famous case method enables active feedback and reflection through discussion and collaboration with fellow peers to understand how people from all walks of life use the same information to arrive at diverse conclusions.

 “To see an event held by AIM WA with the calibre of Harvard’s lecturers has, for a long time, had an appeal,” she said.